-We were all set to leave in 2001, but on September 11th that same year, everything changed.
+But, when we were all set to leave in 2001, the twin towers crumbled and everything changed.

-It was dinner time in Brisbane and my brothers and I were eating spaghetti and watching TV just like we always did when the news broke about what was happening in New York, Pennsylvania, and Washington D.C.
+I remember that it was dinner time in Brisbane when the news broke about what was happening in New York, Pennsylvania, and Washington D.C.

-To this day I can see the TV set showing the Twin Towers with its pillows of black smoke and people falling and falling and falling to their deaths.
+To this day I can see the TV set showing the Twin Towers with pillows of black smoke and people falling to their deaths.

-My mother was panicked, pacing in the kitchen trying to get in touch with my step father who had boarded a flight to Pennsylvania that same day, and praying that he was ok.
+My mother was panicked, pacing, trying to get in touch with my step father who had boarded a flight to Pennsylvania that same day, and distraught of the possibility of harm.

-It wasn’t until later in life that I realized how important that event would be in shaping the world.
-This was the first time in my life that an act mass violence had personally shaped my future.
+It wasn’t until later in life that I realized how important that event would be in shaping the world and to my life.
+This was the first of many times that an act mass violence had personally shaped my future.

-Our parents had wars and conflicts, we had 9/11 and that single event bared me from immigrating to America for 2 more years.
+Our parents had wars and conflicts, we had 9/11.

 But eventually, we got here.

-Growing up in America, I was introduced to guns and how to shoot them, though I never truly felt comfortable with its warm metal in my hands.
-I was taught about guns through the air of safety and with a confidence that they were not toys and not to be used to cause harm.
+Growing up in America, I was introduced to guns and their functions, though I never truly felt comfortable with its cold metal in my hands.

-I was at a sleepover when I had my next brush with them.
-We were a group of four girls all sleeping in the livingroom when in the middle of the night we were woken up to yells and to my friend’s father frantically loading a handgun and sprouting obscenities.
+I was at a sleepover when I had my first brush with guns outside of an air of safety.
+We were a group of four girls all sleeping in the livingroom when in the middle of the night we were woken up to a commotion and to my friend’s father frantically loading a handgun and sprouting obscenities.

-Later that night I would find out that it was all caused by an argument between her father and another man that had escalated but thankfully the gun was never fired and no one hurt.
-I was 14.
+Later that night I would find out that it was all caused by an argument between her father and another man that had escalated to a point of violence but thankfully the gun was never fired and no one hurt.

 I remember my middle school installing metal detectors and security guards.

-I remember the inset of my paranoia, of my distrust, and of my slowly sizzling state anxiety.
+I remember the inset of my paranoia, of my distrust, and of my slowly sizzling state of existential anxiety.

-My freshman year old high school I remember how it became a horrible joke to evacuate a school with a bomb threat call.
+My freshman year of high school I remember how it became a horrible joke to evacuate a school with a bomb threat call.

-It seemed that I was hearing more and more about school shootings.
-About half way through every year I would think to myself that I hadn’t heard of any in a while and get hopeful that maybe times were changing.
-Then there would be another one and I would be left feeling hopeless, scared, and with every new shooting more paranoid.
-I would walk through the halls of my small town high school and scan for anyone that looked conspicuous, the guy in the trench coat, the kids that were into hunting and guns.
+Every year it seemed that I was hearing more and more about active shooter in schools.
+About half way through every school year I would think to myself that I hadn’t heard of any in a while and get hopeful that maybe times were changing.
+Then, there would be another one and I would be left feeling hopeless, scared, and with every new shooting, more paranoid.
+I would walk through the halls of my small country town high school and scan for anyone that looked conspicuous, the guy in the trench coat, the kids that raved about hunting.

-I thought it couldn’t get worse than a person like that.
+It was at this point that I thought it couldn’t get worse than a ‘T.J.
+Lane.’

 I was wrong.

-On December 18th, 2012 the worst school shooting in American history happened.
-Sandy Hook elementary school in Newtown, Connecticut was unimaginable.
+On December 18th, 2012 the worst school shooting in American history, at that time, happened.
+What happened at Sandy Hook elementary school in Newtown, Connecticut was unimaginable.
 At this point, school shootings were always horrific but always a when.
 A horrible dread of when, not if the next one would happen.
 Never did people imagine a 20-year-old walking into an elementary school and opening fire on children, all between the ages of 6 and 7 years old and 6 adult staff members.

-And like Chardon and many before, I called my mum and I sobbed, thinking the world couldn’t get any worse than a man murdering children.
+And like Chardon and many before, I called my mum and I sobbed, thinking the world couldn’t get any worse than a man murdering kids.

-I had come out as Bi a year earlier.
-I was 21.
+I had come out as Bisexual a year earlier.

-All of these people were dead and nothing was changed.
+All of these people are dead and nothing has changed.

 This is why it is time to start taking responsibility for our generations role in the fight against mass violence.
 We are the generation that grew up in this.
-We are passionate but we are also desensitized to the violence.
+We are passionate but we are also desensitized.

 We can help fight the violence by knowing who represent us, voting, running for office, educating ourselves and making our voices heard when we disagree.